-- 3 Program student; 316-105 and (316-111 and 316-114 and 316-116 or concurrent)

-- 2 Program student; 316-116 or concurrent
+- Program student; 316-116 or concurrent 2

 - 2 Program student; 316-114 or concurrent

+- 3

-- 3 15
+- 15

 DIESEL TRUCK MECHANIC

 The Diesel Truck Mechanic technical diploma is a one-year program designed to prepare an entry-level diesel technician.
 The 30-credit program covers over-the-road, off-road and stationary applications emphasizing the fundamentals and repair of diesel engines and basic diesel vehicle systems.
 These systems include brakes, steering and suspension, heating, cooling and electrical systems.
 Diesel Truck Mechanic courses make up the first year of the Diesel & Heavy Equipment Technical Diploma.